grasshoppermouse/competitivegossip/README.md

 This repository contains all code necessary to reproduce:

-[*The impact of resource value, resource contestedness, and coalitions on gossiping*](https://grasshoppermouse.github.io/competitivegossip/).
+[*Competitive gossip: The impact of resource value, resource contestedness, and coalitions*](https://grasshoppermouse.github.io/competitivegossip/).
 Nicole H. Hess and Edward H. Hagen

 Instructions: